 Overall, PWCS aims to create a strong partnership between schools and families, ensuring that students receive the necessary support in their literacy journey.

-Prince William County Public Schools (PWCS) has a comprehensive plan to enhance literacy development and foster strong partnerships with parents, caregivers, and the community.
+PWCS has a comprehensive plan to enhance literacy development and foster strong partnerships with parents, caregivers, and the community.
 Here is a summary of the key initiatives:

-- Literacy Nights: Interactive events hosted by every elementary school in the division to promote reading and writing skills and provide strategies for parents to support their children’s literacy development at home.
+- Literacy Nights: Interactive events hosted by every elementary school in the division to promote reading and writing skills, and provide strategies for parents to support their children’s literacy development at home.

 - Title I Family Camp: A camp including breakout sessions on literacy held on a Saturday in the fall.